fyrox-book/fyrox-book.github.io/src/fyrox/scripting/script.md

 Script - is a container for game data and logic that can be assigned to a scene node.
 Fyrox uses Rust for scripting, so scripts are as fast as native code.

+## When to Use Scripts and When Not

+Scripts are meant to be used to add data and some logic to scene nodes.
+That being said, you should not use scripts to hold some global state of your game (use your game plugin for that).
+For example, use scripts for your game items, bots, player, level, etc. On the other hand **do not** use scripts for leader boards, game menus, progress information, etc.

+Also, scripts cannot be assigned to UI widgets due to intentional Game <-> UI decoupling reasons.
+All user interface components should be created and handled in the game plugin of your game.

 ## Script Structure

 Typical script structure is something like this: